-Your waste hauler and companies such as Marck Recycling in Rogers may provide some form of recycling; you can contact them to learn more.
+Your waste hauler and companies such as Marck Recycling in Rogers, TRG Fayetteville, Food Loops and Food Recycling Solutions may be able to provide some form of recycling for a variety of materials; contact them to learn more.

-The solid waste districts provide business waste audits at no charge to give a rundown of what you throw away and suggest how you could recycle more of it.
+The solid waste districts provide free, no-obligation business waste audits to give a rundown of what you throw away and suggest how you could recycle more of it.
 Sometimes recycling can reduce your overall waste hauling needs and lower your bills.

-In the private sector, some haulers and other companies such as Food Loops in Rogers offer similar audits.
-Food Loops focuses on food waste pickup services but can also pick up other recyclables.
+In the private sector, some haulers and companies such as Food Loops offer similar audits.

 The waste districts and NWA Recycles are working together to help you handle waste hauling contracts and other municipal concerns.
 Reach out with questions, and check here for related resources soon.